Test cases

 An optional sequence of configuration endpoints if the actor is simulated.

-The endpoint elements require a bit more explanation to understand their use.
-A specification may foresee actors that are all valid selections for conformance statements.
-Imagine a specification that defines “sender” and “receiver” actors that can both be the SUTs depending on the actor a system selects to conform to.
+If you still require actor-level configuration for such cases, you can use the actors’ endpoint elements to define default configuration values for simulated actors.
+Imagine a specification that defines “sender” and “receiver” actors that can both be the SUTs depending on the actor a system selects to test for.
 As such, a test suite focusing on the sender will include test cases with the sender as the SUT and the receiver as being simulated.
 Similarly, a test suite focusing on the receiver will define the receiver as SUT and the sender as simulated.
 In terms of configuration properties, the sender might need to define a “replyToAddress” to receive replies, whereas the receiver simply needs to define his “deliveryAddress” which is where messages are expected.
 In terms of actor configuration in the test suite this would look like this:

 <testsuite>